jimhigson/oboe.js/writing/main/3_Background.md

 remote resource is interpreted progressively.
 Examples include progressive image formats, html, svg, video, and Javascript itself (script interpretation starts before the script is fully loaded).

-Presently the progress event is supported by all but legacy browsers.
+The progress event is supported by the latest version of all major browsers.
+However, Internet Explorer only added support recently with version 10 and there is a significant user base remaining on versions 8 and 9.

 Browser streaming frameworks
 ----------------------------